obrhubr/food-survey/README.md

 ### Q: What challenges did I have to overcome, what was interesting about this project?

 A: The app has to be fast and interactive to maximise student participation and retention rates.
 I implemented a results page at the end of the survey, so students would be able to see what others thought.

+To inform users I also added a message popup at the beginning of the survey that can be dismissed.

 I also had to make sure the more technically versed students would have a hard time voting twice.
 I store if they have already voted in LocalStorage and send the information along with the request.
 If they have already voted, their vote is silently discarded.
 CSRF was off the table sadly, as backend and frontend are not on the same server.